se2p/Bastet/README.md

 of time should be preferred.
 We operationalize all given specifications as *SCRATCH* programs.

-This framework implements:
+Currently, this framework implements:
 - Abstract interpretation (including its lattice-theoretical foundations)
 - Configurable program analysis (a variant of it)
 - Model checking (of software)
+- Bounded Model Checking

+Upcoming versions will support:
 - Counterexample-guided abstraction refinement (CEGAR)
-- Craig interpolation (in a first step for an interval analysis)
+- Craig interpolation

 ### Development Environment